jmquigley/gadgets/README.md

 To change the code while electron is running and use `CMD + R` to refresh electron (in two terminals):
 ```
-$ tsc --watch -p .    # starts the typescript compiler in terminal 2
+$ yarn watch:types.    # starts the typescript compiler in terminal 1
-$ yarn run watch      # starts the webpack watcher in terminal 1
+$ yarn watch:webpack   # starts the webpack watcher in terminal 2
 ```

 This starts two separate watchers.
 It will watch for changes in the typescript files first.
 When detected the typescript compiler will build from `.tsx` to `.jsx`.
 The webpack watcher will then see this and rebuild the bundle with the second watcher.